 The Horsham Film Festival 2021 Awards Night went virtual this year with a livestreamed event…

-We couldn’t have an in-person audience for our 2021 event so we decided to still put on an event but livestream it for people to watch at home.
+We couldn’t have an in-person audience for our 2021 event (although we did for 2020) so we decided to still put on an event but livestream it for people to watch at home.

 Our amazing host Nicola Hume led the event and was joined at points throughout the night by judges Geoff Cockwill and Nick Mowat as well as our vlog presenter Emily Beach.
 We showed a clip of each shortlisted film and played the winning film in each category in full.
 The night ended with a performance from local singer/songwriter Tim Newman.